IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-domain Ethernet links.
-For the Cross-technology links, the automatic discovery solution based on LLDP snooping is preferable when possible.
+For the cross-technology Ethernet links, the automatic discovery solution based on LLDP snooping is preferable when possible.